jordienr/zenblog/todo/mvp.md

 - [] finish pagination in usePostsQuery
 - [] FAQ on homepage
-- [] Homepage use cases examples: personal blog, docs, careers page, product listing pages, help center, changelogs, directory websites, vc website, etc.
+- [] Nextjs example in homepage
-- [] Add categories to posts API
+- [] Add tags to posts API
+- [] Fix deleting tags with posts
+- [] Use a JWT with the blog id to authenticate the API, should make api faster by removing one req to get the blog id

 ## Blogs